bhagadepravin/acceldata/pulse/pulse_hive.md

 # Tez Dashboard:

 Using Pulse, you can monitor the tables and queries executed in Tez.
 Click Tez > Dashboard in the left pane to access the Tez dashboard.
-The dashboard consists of summary panels, a Sankey Diagram, and charts that display information about queries and other related metrics.
+The dashboard consists of summary panels, charts that display information about queries and other related metrics.

 Note: The default time range is Last 24 hrs.
 To view statistics from a custom date range, click the icon and select a time frame and timezone of your choice.